 The above episode of Dr. Phil presented three different true stories in which two men barely in their twenties and a 35-year-old former surgeon were caught in online sex-sting operations.
 In all three cases, none of them ever came in contact with a minor.

 The first scenario involved a 22-year-old gentleman named Sebastian.
 After hearing him speak his mind, various characteristics about him were apparent.
-He was an incel.
-He was inexperienced with females, and he likely never participated in the teenage dating scene back when he was an adolescent.
-He didn't have even one trait of someone who would have engaged in anything inappropriate.
+He was romantically challenged.
+He was inexperienced with females, and he likely never participated in the teenage dating scene back when he was an adolescent in school.
+In any event, he didn't have even one trait of someone who would have engaged in anything inappropriate.

 Sebastian's mother, Aracely, even stressed to Dr. Phil that her son had never been in any kind of serious romantic relationship with anyone, and, therefore, it would have been completely out of character for him to become aggressive about hooking up with anyone of any age.